 Located at the southernmost tip of Seneca Lake, this Park with 18 waterfalls (you read that right!) seems like something out of a fantasy movie.
 It really is so beautiful.

 Once here, and if you like a good hike, head out onto one of the many trails that criss-cross the park itself.
-Download the official Gorge Trail map form the park itself, here.
+Download the official Gorge Trail map from the park itself, here.

 11.)
 Finger Lakes Wine Country